MichaelSolati/geofirestore-js/README.md

-# GeoFirestore
+# geofirestore

 [![npm version](https://badge.fury.io/js/geofirestore.svg)](https://badge.fury.io/js/geofirestore) [![Build Status](https://travis-ci.org/MichaelSolati/geofirestore.svg?branch=master)](https://travis-ci.org/MichaelSolati/geofirestore) [![Coverage Status](https://coveralls.io/repos/github/MichaelSolati/geofirestore/badge.svg?branch=dev)](https://coveralls.io/github/MichaelSolati/geofirestore?branch=dev)

 GeoFirestore is an open-source library that allows you to store and query a set of keys based on their geographic location.
 At its heart, GeoFirestore simply stores locations with string keys.
 Its main benefit, however, is the possibility of retrieving only those keys within a given geographic area - all in realtime.

 GeoFirestore uses the [Firebase Cloud Firestore](https://firebase.google.com/docs/firestore/) for data storage, allowing query results to be updated in realtime as they change.
 GeoFirestore *selectively loads